S-PRITHIKA/power-bi/README.md

   Project Contents

-* `data/` folder  – Contains the raw or cleaned datasets used in the report.
+* `data` folder  – Contains the raw or cleaned datasets used in the report.
-* `images/` folder (optional) – Screenshots or preview images of the dashboard.
+* `images` folder (optional) – Screenshots or preview images of the dashboard.
 * `README.md` – Project documentation.

   Objectives